GPT4Image: Large Pre-trained Models Help Vision Models Learn Better on Perception Task: Method

-to denote the text embedding, where $t_i$ is the description of the $i$-th image in $\mathcal{D}$, $\mathbf{T}$ is a pre-trained text encoder such as BERT~\cite{devlin2018bert} or CLIP~\cite{radford2021learning}, and $k$ is the output feature dimension of the encoder model $\mathbf{T}$.
-The text encoders has been pre-trained on a large number of natural language corpus collected from Internet, and generally has a strong capability to extract semantic information from text paragraphs.
-We will prove this in \secref{vis_text_emb}.
+is the description of the $i$-th image in $\mathcal{D}$. $\mathbf{T}$ is a pre-trained text encoder such as BERT~\cite{devlin2018bert} or CLIP~\cite{radford2021learning}, and $k$ is the output embedding dimension of the encoder model $\mathbf{T}$.
+The text encoders generally has been pre-trained on a large-scale natural language corpus collected from Internet, and therefore has a strong capability to extract semantic information from text paragraphs, which will be investigated in Section~\ref{vis_text_emb}.
+With the descriptions encoded into the embedding space, we assume that $f_i^{text}$ should be aligned with the image representation of the same sample $x_i$ so that we can maximize the use of the knowledge contained in MLLM as guidance.

+Inspired by the multi-scale design adopted by many segmentation and detection architectures\cite{chen2017rethinking,ge2021yolox}, we extract multiple feature from different depth of the vision encoder $\mathbf{F}$.
+Taking convolutional network as an example , we use

+to represent the 3-D output feature map of the $s$-th stage of $\mathbf{F}$, where $\mathbf{F}_s$ denotes the partial network from the input layer to the output layer of the s-th stage, and $s \in \{1,2,...,S\}$.
+Then we use $S$ projectors to map these multi-scale feature maps with different resolutions to corresponding vision embeddings $f_{i,s}^{img}\in\mathds{R}^k$, where

+In practice, we universally set $S=4$.
+Each projector $\mathbf{P}_s$ consists of an MLP following an average pooling layer for convolutional neural networks and SwinTransformer~\cite{liu2021swin}.
+As for Vision Transformer~\cite{dosovitskiy2020image} (ViT), we equally divide ViT into 4 stages and $h_{i,s}$ denotes the feature corresponding to the { \textbf{\texttt{cls\_token}}} in the output token sequence of the $s$-th stage.
+Thus each projector $\mathbf{P}_s$ used by ViT is an MLP without average pooling layer.

-With the descriptions encoded into the embedding space, we assume that the image representation $f_i^{img}$ should be aligned with $f_i^{text}$ for the same image $x_i$ so that we can maximize the utilization of the guidance from the knowledge of the LLM, which is used to curate the description set.
-To achieve the alignment between image and text modalities, we propose to minimize the distance metric to pull the image representation $f_i^{img}=\mathbf{F}(x_i)$ close to its corresponding text embedding $f_i^{text}=\mathbf{T}(t_i) $.
-Concretely, the distance loss function in this work is defined by the InfoNCE loss adopted in some contrastive learning methods~\cite{he2020momentum, chen2020simple}
+To facilitate the alignment between image and text modalities, we propose to minimize a distance-based metric to pull the image representation $f_{i,s}^{img}=\mathbf{P}_s(\mathbf{F}_s(x_i))$ close to the corresponding text embedding $f_i^{text}=\mathbf{T}(t_i) $.
+Concretely, the distance loss function in this work is derived from the InfoNCE loss adopted by some contrastive learning methods~\cite{he2020momentum, chen2020simple}

-where $\mathbf{W} \in \mathds{R}^{k\times d}$ is a learnable matrix that maps image representations into the dimension of text embedding space, and $\tau$ is the temperature hyper-parameter to control the smoothness and separability of alignment between different samples within the same mini-batch.
+where $|B|$ is the batch size and $\tau$ is the temperature hyper-parameter to control the smoothness and separability of alignment between different samples within the same mini-batch.
 This loss function can not only realize cross-modality matching for the same training sample, but also improve the discriminability of visual representations through contrasting among negative samples.

 Therefore, the final objective function to be optimized is